cicd-tutorials/feedback/README.md

 <!-- TODO: Intro to data tier -->

 The data tier of the application is provided by Postgres SQL database.
+The application interacts with the database using Object-Relational Mapping (ORM) of the Django web framework.

+The database is only exposed to the private network that connects the application containers to each other.
+This prevents external access to the database.

 <!-- TODO: move relevant parts from here to sections above and/or to README.md files in back-end and front-end directories.